-During Newton's life many attempts at measurement of the surface acceleration of gravity were made.
-This task was difficult since the "natural" fall of an object occurs with relatively great distances in quite short spans of time.
-Fore sure, a clever scheme was needed to quantify gravity.
+The surface acceleration of falling objecte was widely studied during and after Newton's Many attempts using many devices were used.
+The task was difficult since the natural fall of an object occurs with relatively great changes of height in quite short spans of time.
+A clever scheme was needed to quantify gravity.

-Some forty years after Newton's death, the Reverend George Atwood devised and built an ingeneous apparatus to measure that acceleration.
-So successful was his method and device, thereafter all devices developed to measure Earth's acceleration of gravity were called "Atwood Machines."
+Some forty years after Newton, the Reverend George Atwood devised and built an ingeneous apparatus to measure surface magnitude of acceleration.
+So successful was his method and device, that all devices developed thereafter to measure Earth's acceleration of gravity were called "Atwood Machines."

 Atwood's method was to "slow" the "free fall" so its acceleration could be measured.
 To describe his apparatus and how it functioned requires careful writing (and reading).
 Each test of Atwood's machine of Earth's gravity has three stages: Setup, Free Fall and Final Velocity determination.